-Military Divorce and Child Custody
+Military Divorce and Child Custody in New Mexico

 Like other matters of military divorce, child support can become more complicated when one or both parents are service members.
 Certain pay or benefits awarded by the military are not considered a divisible asset for the purposes of dividing property, but they may count as income when calculating child support.
 Also, certain benefits, like VA disability pay, can be garnished for the purposes of collecting child support.